rysavy-ondrej/ethanol/Deploy/Docker/Readme.md

 * ./ethanol-db-init.sql:/docker-entrypoint-initdb.d/ethanol.sql: This maps a local SQL file, ethanol-db-init.sql, to the initialization scripts directory in the PostgreSQL container.
 This script will be executed when the container starts up for the first time.
 It contains comands to prepare the ethanol data abse and create required tables.

-__ethanol-service__

-* ./netify:/var/netify: This maps the local netify folder to the /var/netify directory inside the ethanol-service container.
-This can be used to insert and update the Netify dataset.
+* ./netify:/var/netify: This maps the local netify folder to the /var/netify directory inside the postgres-service container.
+This can be used to insert and update the Netify dataset (see bellow the instruction on how to proceed).

 ### Processing pipeline